Updated: Oct 14

 Something that applies to all four years of college (or most) or gives direct experience in your field.

 The option to choose a specialty within your major ("investment banking" could be a specialty for a business major)

 A shadowing opportunity (like at a hospital)

 The ability to take advanced classes in another department or school (like the college's school of engineering)

 2. Auxiliary Academic

-Professors with a unique area of specialty or particular importance in a field
+A professor with a unique area of specialty or particular importance in your field

 Opportunity for a double major or minor